ssh88/FeatureFlags/README.md

 }
 ```

-a more clean and friendly api.
+a more clean and friendly API.
 Also notice we are no longer using the shared instance of the Feature Flag Manager!

 ##### pre-build phase

 The next important step was to put this into an automation flow.
-The ideal candiated was using Xcodes build phases, where we can run the script at compile time.
+The ideal candidate was using Xcode's build phases, where we can run the script at compile time.
-With this now in places our new work flow would be:
+With this now in place our new workflow would be:

 1. Add the new flag to firebase remote config
-2. add the new flag to our feature flags json config file
+2. add the new flag to our feature flags JSON config file

-Now when the app is built, we have access to the feature flag in code!
+Now when the app is built, we have access to the feature flag in the code!

 ### Feature Flags Manager

 From an implementation point, the only customisations needed are to create a concrete class for our `FeatureFlagManager` protocol

-The feature flag manager is responsible for retrieving values in a given priortiy order which is as follows:
+The feature flag manager is responsible for retrieving values in a given priority order which is as follows:

- - 1. First checks local cache (UserDefaults), as we may have updated a value using the debug menu, if one is found it takes priority
+ - 1. First checks local cache (UserDefaults), as we may have updated a value using the debug menu.
+If one is found it takes priority.
- - 2. If there is no local value, we try to use the latest remote value.
+ - 2. If there is no local value, we try to use the remote value.
+In this example it would fetch the value from Firebase.
- - 3. if the remote value can not be found - maybe due to no connection, on first load, or there is no remote value for this key - we use the json config file as the fall back
+ - 3. If the remote value can not be found - may be due to no connection, this is the first launch, or there is no remote value for this key - we use the JSON config file as the fallback.

 This is illustrated in the below flow diagram.